vishnuprabhakar42/YT-Data_Analysis/README.md

 .# YT-Data_Analysis

 -> This project involves creating a Python program to gather information from YouTube using the YouTube Data API.
-The collected data is then loaded into a Pandas DataFrame for analysis and simple visualizations are created using Seaborn library.
+The collected data is then loaded into a Pandas DataFrame for analysis and simple visualizations are created using the Seaborn library.

 ->Link to create YouTube API Key: https://console.cloud.google.com/ ->Link to Google YouTube Data API documentation: https://developers.google.com/youtube/v3